Skip to Content

 Key Facts

-- Our research is funded from the European Commission under Interreg and Horizon 2020, as well as large charities such as Alzheimer’s Society, Dunhill Trust, Marie Curie, Movember Cancer Research United Kingdom, Northern Ireland Chest Heart & Stroke.
+• Research funding comes from the European Commission (Interreg and Horizon 2020), and also charities including Alzheimer’s Society, Dunhill Trust, Marie Curie, the Burdett Trust for Nursing, Movember Cancer Research UK, and NI Chest Heart & Stroke.

-- Other funders include the National Institute for Health Research (NIHR), the Medical Research Council (MRC), the World Health Organisation (WHO), the Newton Fund, the Global Challenges Research Fund (GCRF), and the Public Health Agency of NI.
+• Other funders include the National Institute for Health and Care Research (NIHR), the Medical Research Council (MRC), the World Health Organisation (WHO), the Newton Fund, the Global Challenges Research Fund (GCRF) and the Public Health Agency of NI.

 Course content